-Never Do These Things to Help You Get Over a Breakup | Reader’s Digest
+Get Over a Breakup: Never Do These Things to Help You Get Over a Breakup | Reader’s Digest

 Don’t avoid the painiStock/KatarzynaBialasiewicz

-When you’re brokenhearted, you may try to avoid your hurt and pain because it’s just too devastating, but you can’t recover from the relationship when you avoid it.
+To get over a breakup, you may try to avoid your hurt and pain because it’s just too devastating.
+But you can’t recover from the relationship when you avoid it.
 “The only way to get to the ‘other side,’ is to go through the pain, instead of around it,” says Dr. Mann.
-Should you take tylenol for a heartbreak?
-Here's the science behind if you should.
+To help you start to feel better, turn to these 26 happiness quotes.

 Content continues below ad